 Individually decorated, each room is equipped with cable television and telephone with private voice mail.

-On the lower floor cold drinks are available, ice is at the patrons’ disposal and Restaurant Jeanne D’Arc offers authentic French cuisine in a romantic setting.
+On the lower floor cold drinks are available (additional charge) and an ice machine is at the disposal of our guests.

 A full breakfast* is served there every morning to the guests of the Hotel (* additional charge)